mltomlins0n/QANotes/PegaNotes (SSA).md

 * Application rules
 * The required rulsesets and versions array in RuleSet version rules
 * Access groups, to reference the new major version

 ___

+<a name="rulesets"></a>
+## Application Rulesets

+Every type of rule belongs to a **ruleset**, which is a container used to identify, store, and manage a set of rules.

+When a new application is generated, four rulesets are created, two for the application itself, and two organizational rulesets.
+For example, the application rulsets contain configuration rules, and the organizational rulesets contain reusable assets such as data structures.

+**Production rulesets** have at least one unlocked ruleset version in the production environment.
+Production rulesets include rules that are updated in the production environment.
+The most common use of production rulesets is for delegated rules.
+However, production rulesets can be used for any use case requiring rules to be updated in a production environment.

+Ruleset validation is performed every time a rule is saved.
+It guarantees that referenced rules are available on the target system when the ruleset is promoted.

+Ruleset validation does not affect rule resolution at run time but is applied only at design time.

+The two options for this are **Application Validation (AV)** and **Ruleset Validation (RV)**.

+App rules are set to **AV** mode to reduce the difference between design and runtime.

+Org rules are set to **RV** mode to ensure strict validation on prerequisite rulsets when migrated.

+Rules in **AV** mode can reference all rules in the same application, and any rules defined in a built-on application.

+Rules in **RV** mode depend on prerequisite rulests.
+Only rules that are specified as prerequisites (and their prerequisites) can be referenced.

+**Rules without prerequisite rulesets must reference the base product *Pega-ProcessCommander* as a prerequisite.
+There is a 99 patch version of this ruleset, and using it avoids having to update the ruleset after product updates**.

+AV and RV rules can be mixed.
+Rulesets with another ruleset in square brackets are RV, with the bracketed ruleset being the prerequisite.
+E.g. MyCoPL [MyCo].

+Rulesets without another bracketed ruleset are AV.

+**RV rulesets cannot call AV rulesets that are not prerequisties**.

+### Ruleset Best Practices

+* Only use RV for rulesets that are designed to be used across multiple applications, such as organizational rulesets, to make them easily portable and prevent the introduction of dependencies on a specific application.

+* Create applications for common rulesets; use the built-on functionality to include common rulesets in the application.

+* Include unlocked AV rulesets in one application only.
+Doing so prevents AV rulesets from referring to rules that may not exist in applications that do not contain the ruleset.

+* Run the Validation tool after implementation of critical changes or milestones (for example, changes to the application ruleset list or built-on application as well as changes made before lock/export).

+### Ruleset List

+Rule execution at runtime is governed by the **Ruleset List, or Ruleset Stack**.
+Ruleset higher up the list have higher priority.

+___